-Many organisations embrace digital transformations due to the fluctuating customer demands, emerging market trends and increasing competition.
-Organisations and businesses are looking for methods to increase efficiency and network performance with the help of technology.
+Many organizations embrace digital transformations due to fluctuating customer demands, emerging market trends, and increasing competition.
+Organizations and businesses are looking for methods to increase efficiency and network performance with the help of IT support in advancing the use of technology.
 Well, the network performance at branch locations can be compromised if the business-critical services are distributed across multiple clouds.
 Hence, the network operation teams prefer installing SD-WAN or software-defined wide area networks.
 This wide area network utilises software to control the services and connectivity between data centres and cloud instances.
 It creates a virtualized network overlay that spans over large distances.
 In a nutshell, it can connect several branch locations to a central hub or cover them in a large campus.
 It is more flexible than a standard WAN.
 There are several software-defined wide area network features that you can use for your business.
 Read on to know about them.

 - Multiplexed VPNs: In many companies, they prefer keeping different types of traffic separate.
 For instance, if two companies had a merger, they might want to operate separately.
 To keep your network independent, you might need security and compliance requirements.
 You might have to purchase multiple sets of hardware if the company upgrades to a software-defined wide area network.
 This technology can manage VPN links along with multiple virtual routing and forwarding (VRF) links.
 The VRF and VPN can multiplex with one overlay.
 The preceding VPN technologies were unable to perform such functions.
 Currently, you can create 16 virtual VPNs and allow them to run on the same WAN links.
 You can set basic policies and isolate traffic if your organisation is complex with many business units.